ayushmangarg2003/food_go_mern_frontend/README.md

 ## Link to Website
 https://food-go-mern-frontend.vercel.app/

-This food delivery website was developed using MongoDB, ReactJS, and ExpressJS.
-However, its design is not completely responsive as it was built using Bootstrap.
-In addition, it includes features such as login/signup and a shopping cart.
+This is a Food Delivery website that has been developed using MongoDB, ReactJS, and ExpressJS.
+It is a comprehensive project that encompasses both front-end and back-end development, offering various features such as a Shopping Cart and Login/Signup option.

 ![Screenshot (44)](https://user-images.githubusercontent.com/105537793/223097569-7c62fbd8-28ba-48d5-8819-f88f74b22a0c.png)